 Regional Cultural Assessment

-The Regional Cultural Assessment is a new initiative led by Drake University President Earl “Marty” Martin and supported by Bravo.
-The Assessment will evaluate existing community planning initiatives, city master plans and incorporate community input to identify the gaps and needs of the Greater Des Moines region’s cultural community.
+The Regional Cultural Assessment is an initiative led by Drake University President Earl “Marty” Martin and supported by Bravo.
+The Assessment evaluated existing community planning initiatives, city master plans and incorporate community input to identify the gaps and needs of the Greater Des Moines region’s cultural community.